Aviv-devops/Pipeline-ECR-AWS-FlaskContainer/README.md

 # Pipeline-ECR-AWS-FlaskContainer
+// the project is still in building process

 Pipeline:

 A. Trigger from commits.
 B. Creates docker image from dockerfile that in the repository.
 C. Pushes docker image to AWS ECR (elastic container repository).